Source2018-WHUCS/vearch/engine/gamma/src/benchs/README.md

 ## Cluster experiments

 First, we do experiments by searching on cluster only with vgg features.
 Then, we experiment with the vgg features and filter the search using an integer field to compare the time consumed and QPS with the vgg features only.
 In the following section, we use searching with filter or without filter to specify the experiment method mentioned earlier.
-For different size of experiment data, we use different vectorbase cluster.
+For different size of experiment data, we use different vectorbase clusters.
 We use 3 masters, 3 routers and 5 partition services for VGG100M.
 For VGG500M, we use the same size of master and router with VGG100M but 24 partition services.
 We use 3 masters, 6 routers and 48 partition services to deal with the VGG1B.

 ### Result